The Gift of Forgiveness

 Let go of the hurt.
 The devil is a liar and a manipulator.
 He is an expert at getting a foothold when we have decided to forgive, but the wound is still sensitive.
 Try not to dwell on the offense over and over again.
 The process will most likely be very painful and uncomfortable, but it will be worth it in the end.
 It's also a very good idea to stay busy doing something constructive with your time.
 When you are busy, you have less time to think about what hurt you.
 And keep others out of your business.
 Remember, take it to God alone in Christ Jesus.

 Continue to forgive.
 Forgiveness is much more than simply saying a few words and moving on.
 It's a serious decision that is not to be taken lightly.
-Like Jesus demonstrated in His answer to Peter, it is a lifestyle.
+As Jesus demonstrated in His answer to Peter, it is a lifestyle.
 The process can be uncomfortable and painful, but it is always worth it in the end.
 Another thing to remember is what the apostle Paul taught: "For it has been granted to you on behalf of Christ not only to believe in Him, but also to suffer for Him."
 (Phillipians 1:29).
 Paul taught that suffering for Jesus Christ is a gift.
 It is a way to rejoice in trials because it is a way to produce perseverance, hope, and faith.
 It makes and keeps us humble.

 Pray for the person who hurt you.
 Jesus commands us in Matthew 5:44 to: "Love your enemies and pray for those who persecute you."
 Ask God to reveal His love to your offender in your heart, and for Him to dissolve any negative feelings or emotions.